oreorenso/oreorenso/README.md

 - 👋 Hi, I’m @oreorenso
-- 👀 I’m interested in github
+- 👀 I’m interested in
-- 🌱 I’m currently learning github
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on github
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me, just swswsw
+- 📫 How to reach me
-- 😄 Pronouns: water/fire/earth/wind
+- 😄 Pronouns:
-- ⚡ Fun fact: 1+1 equals window
+- ⚡ Fun fact:

 <!---
 oreorenso/oreorenso is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.